Amatory: 2008—2010: VII

-In the beginning of 2008, ESP Guitars together with the band's guitarist Alexander [ALEX] Pavlov created a signature guitar named ESP LTD [A – 600] – it became the first signature guitar awarded to a Russian guitarist.
+In the beginning of 2008, ESP Guitars and the band's guitarist Alexander [ALEX] Pavlov created a signature guitar named ESP LTD [A – 600], which was the first signature guitar ever awarded to a Russian guitarist.
 On March 20, the DVD+CD Live Evil, mixed and mastered by Jacob Hansen at Hansen Studios in Denmark, was released.

-On April 5, [AMATORY] received the FUZZ Award in the "Best Alternative Band" category.
+Later, on April 5, [AMATORY] received the FUZZ Award in the "Best Alternative Band" category.

 In September 2008, their session guitarist Dmitry [JAY] Rubanovsky became the band's new guitarist and principal music writer.
-In October, Nashe TV started broadcasting a mini-series filmed during the recording sessions for the upcoming album.
-It provided an insight into the creation of new songs in collaboration with Danish producer Tue Madsen, known for his work with Meshuggah, Dark Tranquility, Suicide Silence, etc. With Madsen the band recorded a Russian and an English version at the same time but eventually the English version was not released.
+In October, Nashe TV started broadcasting a mini-series filmed during the recording sessions for the upcoming album, providing insight into the creation of new songs in collaboration with Danish producer Tue Madsen, known for his work with Meshuggah, Dark Tranquility, and Suicide Silence.
+While the album was recorded with both Russian and English versions, the English version was ultimately not released.

-In November, [AMATORY] released a single Breathe with me (Russian: Дыши Со Мной) and signed a contract with the music label FG Nikitin.
-This song got in heavy rotation on the radio in Russia and some neighbouring countries, it stayed seven weeks at number one surpassing The Prodigy and Depeche Mode.
-In 2009 it won the Rock Alternative Music Prize for "Best Song".
-Together with the huge popularity Breathe with me also caused some confusion and erroneous plagiarism charges because Rubanovsky wrote the music and the lyrics in English when he was a member of his first band "Tearfall", his next band "Horizon 8" recorded the second version.
-When Rubanovsky joined Amatory they decided to give a new life to this old song and it became the third version with the lyrics in Russian written by Zhivotovsky.
+In November, [AMATORY] released the single Breathe with Me (Russian: Дыши со мной), and signed a contract with the music label FG Nikitin.
+Breathe with Me was incredibly popular on the Russian radio, and in some neighboring country, staying at the number one position for seven weeks, surpassing even The Prodigy and Depeche Mode.
+In 2009 it won the RAMP for "Best Song."
+However, while the song was hugely popular, it also resulted in some erroneous plagiarism charges, as Rubanovsky had written the music, and lyrics (in English), while a member of the band Tearfall, and his next band, Horizon 8, had recorded a second version.
+In [AMATORY], a third version of the song was created, with lyrics, this time in Russian, written by Zhivotovsky.

 On November 7, 2008, [AMATORY] released their fourth studio album titled VII.
-It became their first album with [JAY] and earned rave reviews from many critics and an extremely negative response from many fans.
-Following the release, the band went on Sold Out Tour with a new approach – they focused on the quality of shows and took on the tour their own equipment.
-It resulted in more expensive tickets and coincided with the Great Recession in Russia – concert attendance fell markedly in all parts of the country.
+It became their first album with [JAY], which earned rave reviews from critics, but divided reactions among fans.
+Following the release, the band went on the Sold Out Tour.
+This tour marked the first time they took their own equipment on tour, resulting in higher ticket prices.
+This, combined with the effects of the Great Recession, caused concert attendance to drop significantly.

 In April 2009, NTV showed a TV report about the band, underlining that they became iconic without producers and mainstream media support.
 A little later Daniil Svetlov became "Drummer Of The Year" ("Musician" magazine awards).

-On October 27, 2009, the band released an internet single Crimson Dawn (Russian: Багровый Рассвет) mixed by American producer Chris Zeuss Harris.
+On October 27, 2009, the band released the internet single Crimson Dawn (Russian: Багровый Рассвет) mixed by American producer Chris (Zeuss) Harris.